gardener/landscaper/docs/guided-tour/target-maps/05-other-examples/README.md

 # Other Target Map Examples

-## Target Map on Subinstallation Level

-The example defined [here](../04-forward-map) deploys the same config maps on the target cluster as the others.
-The difference is that it imports 3 targets as standard targets and in this [Subinstallation](../04-forward-map/component/blueprint/sub/subinst.yaml) it converts these into a target map.

 ## Iterate over Config

 In all examples about target maps so far, the iteration was done over the targets.
 Of course, it would have been also